smcgdub/MS4_In_Safe_Hands/README.md

 #### **8.2 - Social media share buttons** ####
 * This feature will go on the product details pages, if a user to the site sees an item they like they will have the ability to share this with other people with only a few clicks.

+#### **8.3 - Paypal Payment Option** ####
+* The site currently has a checkout powered by Stripe.
+I would also like to incorporate a PayPal payment feature at a later date as this would provide a better user experience and also give users another payment option.

 </details>
 <hr>